Education-Numerique/api/_sources/community/faq.txt

 Frequently Asked Questions
 ==========================

-This part of the documentation answers common questions about Requests.
+This part of the documentation answers common questions about LxxL.